All Products

 In append-only mode, the Apache Paimon table allows only data insertion and does not support operations based on the primary key.
 The append-only mode is more efficient than the change-log mode.
 In append-only mode, an Apache Paimon table can be used as a substitute of Message Queue in scenarios where the data freshness requirement is not high.
 For example, data within hours is required.

-• We recommend that you configure the bucket-key parameter based on your business requirements.
+• We recommend that you specify the bucket-key parameter based on your business requirements.
 Otherwise, data of the Apache Paimon table is distributed to buckets based on the values of all columns.
 This results in low computing efficiency.

 • The append-only mode ensures the data generation order based on the following rules:

-1. If two data records come from different partitions and the scan.plan-sort-partition parameter is configured, data that has the smaller partition value is preferentially generated.
+1. If two data records come from different partitions and the scan.plan-sort-partition parameter is specified, data that has the smaller partition value is preferentially generated.
 Otherwise, data from the partition that is created earlier is preferentially generated.

 2. If two data records come from the same bucket in the same partition, the data that is written earlier is preferentially generated.